(12 in London and 1 in Glasgow) are FULLY BOOKED.

 8. Choose the appropriate suturing technique and practice it on the models.

 9. Interpret different xrays and how that will affect the treatment plan.

 2 miles from start of M1

 Access to the full oral surgery webinar series with extra 12 hours of verifiable CPD

-Post-course support through a dedicated Whatsapp group created for each cohort
+Post-course support through a dedicated Invite-only Facebook group for all the delegates

 If you are interested in attending future Hands-on Oral Surgery Courses please register your details below.